20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 Keep cold foods chilled by placing serving bowls inside larger bowls or trays filled with ice.
 This works well for pasta salad, potato salad, coleslaw, fruit salad, dips, and deviled eggs.

 You can also serve cold foods in smaller batches and keep the rest refrigerated or in a cooler until needed.
-Food covers or mesh tents help protect everything once it’s on the table.

 How do I keep bugs away from BBQ food?

 Use mesh food tents, covered serving trays, cake domes, or foil to keep bugs away from BBQ food.
-Cupcake liners can also work as easy drink covers when you poke a straw through the center.
+Cupcake liners can also work as drink covers when you poke a straw through the center.

 It also helps to keep trash bins away from the food table and clean up spills or sticky sauces quickly.